Sleep disorders in the elderly

 Avoid using sleeping pills to help you sleep, if possible.
 They can lead to dependence and can make sleep problems worse over time if you don't use them correctly.
 Your health care provider should assess your risks of daytime sleepiness, mental (cognitive) side effects, and falls before you begin taking sleep medications.

-- Alcohol can make the side effects of all sleeping pills worse and should be avoided.
+- DO NOT drink alcohol at any time when you are using sleeping pills.
+Alcohol can make the side effects of all sleeping pills worse.

 WARNING: The FDA has asked manufacturers of certain sleep medicines to put stronger warning labels on their products so that consumers are more aware of the potential risks.
 Possible risks while taking such medicines include severe allergic reactions and dangerous sleep-related behaviors, including sleep-driving.
 Ask your doctor about these risks.